evandcoleman/alfred-itunes-dj/README.md

 ## Configuration

-Alfred iTunes DJ only has one configurable setting.
-If you'd like to receive a notification to confirm that a song has been successfully queued, perform the following steps.
+Alfred iTunes DJ only has a few configurable settings.

 1. Open Alfred's preferences and select the `Workflows` tab.